 They recognise there’s a risk to going first with new products,.
 But they’re OK with that.
 The excitement of going first outweighs the risk.
 Early adopters get a kick out of trying new and unfamiliar products.

-So for example, they realise future iterations of the products might have better features or performance.
-The first iPhones only had 16GB storage for example.
+For example, they realise future iterations of the products might have better features or performance.
+The first iPhones only had 16GB storage, for example.
 The first iPads had no camera.
 But they were still the first of their kind, and early adopters like the feeling of being first.

 The risk of going first isn’t a barrier for them, it’s a benefit.
 They have fewer objections to overcome.